• Skip to primary navigation

 14. English is widely spoken but not all Costa Ricans speak English

 People assume that because Costa Rica is a touristic country and that there are so many North Americans here, that all the locals know English.
 Though many Costa Ricans know a degree of English, not all of them do.
-The Costa Ricans with higher education and who work in tourism or call centers are fluent in English.
+The Costa Ricans with higher education and who work in tourism, real estate or call centers are generally fluent in English.

-The bottom line is don’t assume that all Costa Ricans know English.
-As foreigner tourists, it’ll be helpful to learn a bit of Spanish, at least the basic words.
-You can download our handy Costa Rica Spanish cheat sheet and learn some important words and phrases.
-We always learn how to say the basics like hello and thank you in the language of the country we’re visiting to be polite and not be *that* tourist.
+But don’t assume that all Costa Ricans know English.
+For tourists, you can get around Costa Rica without knowing Spanish, but it is helpful to learn at least the basic words.
+You can download our handy Costa Rica Spanish cheat sheet to learn a little.
+Personally, we always learn how to say the basics like hello and thank you in the language of the country we’re visiting to be polite.

 15. It gets dark by 6 PM everyday in Costa Rica

-So make sure when you are planning your trip to know that it gets dark by 6 PM everyday!
-(Our personal tips: we don’t recommend to drive long distances after dark or to walk on the beach or streets at sunrise or after sunset).
+Personal tip: we don’t recommend to drive long distances after dark or to walk on the beach or streets at sunrise or after sunset.

 16. Costa Rica doesn’t have much in common with Mexico